jsheperd/mongodb-replicationset-tutorial/README.md

 # mongodb-replicationset-tutorial
 The simplest way to learn mongodb replication management is to run a replication set on your PC.
 Forget vagrant and vmware, we needn't any of them to learn.

+# How to test replicationsets

+## Prepare some extra network interfaces
+Mongodb can be started in multiple instances on the same PC.
+It makes simple to emulate replicationsets on a single machine.
+You can create new subinterfaces with ./prepare_network.sh.
+I have used satic ip addresses for this test.

+## Start multiple mongod sessions
+We can start the separate mongod sessions with the start_mongos.sh.
+We will have separate sessions this way.

+## Join the sessions
+In our case I have chosen db01 as our master.
+Enter the next commands to the db01 shell

+    rs.initiate({
+      _id: "rs",
+      members: [
+        { _id: 0, host: "192.168.0.110:27017"},
+        { _id: 1, host: "192.168.0.111:27017"},
+        { _id: 2, host: "192.168.0.112:27017"}
+      ]
+    })

+## Insert some records
+    db.test.insert({"name":"0001"})
+    db.test.insert({"name":"0002"})
+    db.test.insert({"name":"0003"})

+## Check the result
+    db.test.find()

+## Make slaves readable
+    rs.slaveOk()